 The Alvito iron oxide-copper-gold project covers 853 km2 straddling the northeastern margin of the IPB.
 In June 2015, Avrupa Minerals and Lowell Copper entered into an option agreement.
-Avrupa Minerals will be the operator of the project in which Lowell Copper can earn up to an 80% interest by incurring a total US$4.4 million in exploration expenditures and completing a pre-feasibility study over an 8-year period (see June 22, 2015 news release).
+Avrupa Minerals was the operator of the project.
+In November 2015, it was announced that Lowell decided to terminate their earn-in option to focus on their other projects.

 Highly successive field work at Alvito has already identified the potential for significant copper-gold mineralization and led to the discovery of a large epithermal silver-lead-zinc veining system.

-Avrupa Minerals also has three other licenses in the IPB including the Marateca, the Santa Margarida do Sado and the Mertola for which the Company has planned work for 2015 in order to bring them up to JV-ready status.
+Avrupa Minerals also has three other licenses in the IPB including Marateca, Santa Margarida do Sado and Mertola.
+All information for JV ready properties is available on Avrupa’s website.

 Paul Kuhn—CEO & Director